todvora/gitbook-plugin-image-captions/README.md

 web and books, so you can style the captions differently for every medium.

 ## Under the hood

-Are you interested, how the plugin works?
-Do you want to fork it and start hacking on your own plugin?

-### How is it done
 This plugin attaches itself to the "page" event of GitBook generate task.
 It receives rendered HTML page of the chapter.
-Then the plugin goes through the code of page, searching for images.
+Then the plugin goes through the HTML code of the page, searching for images.
 If there is any image detected, containing also
 ```alt``` or ```title``` atribute, the plugin replaces image occurences with the ```figure``` tag, including original
 image and additional ```figcaption``` tag with the text read from image attributes.